-Seriti Green is proposing the establishment of the Phefumula Emoyeni One WEF, Grid and associated infrastructure northwest of Ermelo, Mpumalanga.
-WSP has been appointed to conduct the necessary ecological baseline surveys and impact assessment reports, as part of the Environmental Impact Assessment (EIA) in support of the environmental regulatory process required to authorise development related activities.
+Seriti Green is proposing the establishment of the Phefumula Emoyeni One WEF and associated infrastructure northwest of Ermelo, Mpumalanga.
+WSP has been appointed to conduct the necessary ecological baseline surveys and impact assessment reports, as part of the Environmental Impact Assessment (EIA) in support of the environmental regulatory process required to authorise development-related activities.
 South Africa's National Biodiversity Offset Guideline was gazetted in 2023.
 It sets out the requirements for the development of a Biodiversity Offset Report (BOR) in support of an application for environmental authorisation (EA).
-The proposed Phefumula Emoyeni One Grid is considered highly likely to require a Biodiversity Offset, effectively as a result of its location in an area that supports extensive areas of natural wetland and grassland habitat, some of which has been defined as Critical Biodiversity Areas (CBAs) in the Mpumalanga Biodiversity Sector Plan (MBSP), as well as populations of bird species of conservation concern (SCC), many of which are at risk of collision with project infrastructure such as powerlines.
+The proposed Phefumula Emoyeni One WEF is considered highly likely to require a biodiversity offset, effectively as a result of its location in an area that supports extensive areas of natural wetland and grassland habitat, some of which has been defined as Critical Biodiversity Areas (CBAs) in the Mpumalanga Biodiversity Sector Plan (MBSP), as well as populations of bird species of conservation concern (SCC) (e.g. Southern Bald Ibis, Martial Eagle, Secretary bird, Yellow-billed Stork, African Grass Owl, Denham's Bustard, White-bellied Bustard), many of which are at risk of collision with wind turbines.
 The anticipated Project interaction with these features (habitat loss, collision mortality of bird species of concern) factors are expected to result in significant residual impacts, which would then require offset.
-WSP's proposed approach to the development of the BOR to accompany the EA application is set out in this document.